VHS Revival looks back at some of box art’s greatest triumphs.

 This is terrible, perplexing, incomprehensible fare, but try resisting its absurd charms and cheapo special effects before you make a judgement, because there is something strangely magnetic about its sheer ineptitude and inability to make any kind of rational sense.

 The movie’s box art is rather striking too.
-While the back cover depicts the tangled forests from which the horrid little creatures emerge (and where your mind will most likely end up) the front depicts a towering beast which holds very little resemblance to the cutesy villains featured in the film, while the story’s peewee protagonist does his best to encapsulate the complete lack of scares on offer.
+While the back cover depicts the tangled forests from where the horrid little creatures emerge (and where your mind will most likely end up) the front depicts a towering beast which holds very little resemblance to the cutesy villains featured in the film, while the story’s peewee protagonist does his best to encapsulate the complete lack of scares on offer.

 One to attract the video-sifting tykes with its grandiose imagery and kid-hunting composition.
 I’m sure a fair few of you remember this one rather vividly.